-Our customer base historically has consisted primarily of major U.S.-based OEMs that sell notebook computers worldwide.
-During fiscal 2002, we began to ship products to many of the Japan-based notebook OEMs.
-Competitive advances by Japan-based OEMs, which do not utilize our interface solutions broadly in their product offerings, at the expense of our other OEM customers could result in lost sales opportunities.
-The portable digital music player market also has become an important factor in our operating results.
-Any significant slowdown in the use of our interface solutions by our customers in this market, the reduced demand for our customers' products, or a slowdown in the market would adversely affect our sales.
+Competitive advances by OEMs in the PC or digital lifestyle product markets, which do not utilize our interface solutions broadly in their product offerings, at the expense of our other OEM customers could result in lost sales opportunities.
+Within the digital lifestyle product market, the portable digital music player market also has become an important factor in our operating results.
+Any significant slowdown in the use of our interface solutions by our customers in this market, the reduced demand for our customers' products, or a slowdown in this market would adversely affect our sales.